 There are ten learning outcomes to this unit.

 The learner will:

 - 1. Understand the requirements of legislation and agreed ways of working to protect the rights of individuals at the end of life - 2.
 Understand factors affecting end of life care - 3.
 Understand advance care planning in relation to end of life care - 4.
-Be able to provide support to individuals and key people during end of life care - 5.
+Provide support to individuals and key people during end of life care - 5.
 Understand how to address sensitive issues in relation to end of life care - 6.
 Understand the role of organisations and support services available to individuals and key people in relation to end of life care - 7.
-Be able to access support for the individual or key people from the wider team - 8.
-Be able to support individuals through the process of dying - 9.
-Be able to take action following the death of individuals - 10.
-Be able to manage own feelings in relation to the dying or death of individuals
+Access support for the individual or key people from the wider team - 8.
+Support individuals through the process of dying - 9.
+Take action following the death of individuals - 10.
+Manage own feelings in relation to the dying or death of individuals